-men, including by decreasing the cost of contraception.6 The Departments of Health and Human Services, Treasury, and Labor (the "Departments") previously acknowledged this intent, explaining that Congress added the ACA Women's Health Amendment because "women have unique health care needs and burdens . . . includ[ing] contraceptive services," and that the "Departments aim to reduce these disparities by providing women broad access to preventive services, including contraceptive services."7
+women no longer pay more for health care than men, including by decreasing the cost of contraception.6 The Departments of Health and Human Services, Treasury, and Labor (the "Departments") have acknowledged this intent, explaining that Congress added the Women's Health Amendment because "women have unique health care needs and burdens . . . includ[ing] contraceptive services," and that the "Departments aim to reduce these disparities by providing women broad access to preventive services, including contraceptive services."7

-The ACA contraceptive coverage requirement has furthered these aims by eliminating the out-of-pocket costs of contraception and ensuring coverage of the full range of FDA-approved contraceptives and related services for women.
-Today, an estimated 62.8 million women are eligible for coverage of the contraceptive method that works best for them, irrespective of cost.8 As a result, use of contraception-especially highly-effective long-acting reversible contraceptives ("LARCs") such as intrauterine devices ("IUDs") and contraceptive implants-has increased.9
+The ACA contraceptive coverage requirement furthers these aims by eliminating the out-of-pocket costs of contraception and ensuring coverage for the full range of FDA-approved contraceptives and related services for women.
+Today, an estimated 62.8 million women are eligible for coverage of the